 Q: How do I automate and monitor file-processing steps after my file is uploaded to EFS?

-A: You can create AWS Transfer Family’s managed workflow to automatically trigger file-processing after the file is uploaded to EFS.
-You can set up workflows that contain tagging, copying, any custom processing step that you would like to perform on the file based on your business requirement.
-Visit AWS Transfer Family’s managed workflow documentation to learn more.
+A: You can create AWS Transfer Family managed workflows to automatically trigger file-processing after the file is uploaded to EFS.
+You can set up workflows that contain decryption, tagging, copying, or any custom processing step that you would like to perform on the file based on your business requirement.
+Visit AWS Transfer Family managed workflow documentation to learn more.

-Q: How do I know which user uploaded a file?
+Q: How do I know which user uploaded a file to EFS?